The search for shoes

 Finally victorious!
 (2024) |

 Then, my husband decided we should just go to Vivienne Westwood Worlds End because that seemed like our best bet at still getting them today.
 He quickly hailed over a taxi and told the driver to head to King's Road.
 "My wife wants new shoes!" is what I imagined him saying.
 Once we entered the store we were greeted by Setsu and Lisa.
 Setsu is from Japan and she's been working at the store for decades she shared.
-I replied by telling her that she must be the ultimate Vivi-ko (Japanese: ヴィヴィ子, English lit.: Vivi-girl), which is what Vivienne Westwood's female fans are called in Japan.
+I replied by telling her that she must be the ultimate Vivi-ko (Japanese: ヴィヴィ子, English lit.: Vivi-kid), which is what Vivienne Westwood's female fans are called in Japan.
 She was shocked to learn I spoke Japanese and knew about that word.
 She was very nice and helped me putting on and taking off the shoes, showing me how to ensure the ties are done properly.
 Together we figured out the 41s were the right size for me.
 After she rang me up we talked a bit more and she told me I could always order from them through e-mail or Instagram.
 Don't tell my husband, but I'll definitely be doing that: I've got a Cassandra Alice Band with my name on it waiting for me.

 Let's compare the Vivienne Westwood Rocking Horse Shoes with the Bodyline dupes.
 The shoes are made of wood and nappa leather whilst the ones from Bodyline are made from foam and polyurethane or pleather (more fashionably: vegan leather).
 This means that they will last longer than the ones from Bodyline and they will be able to be repaired (a cobbler once told me that you can glue polyurethane shoes only once or twice).
 Thanks to the leather they will age gracefully too.
 It also makes them a lot more sturdy than the dupes which you can really feel when tying the ties.
 Besides that, they also breathe more and are more comfortable than the replicas because of the materials used.
 The only negatives I see is that they are pretty hard to come by, as you read earlier, and that they come at a steep price: £ 490.00 or $ 785.00.
 These negatives aren't unique to the originals since the dupes are also pretty hard to come by unless you know how to shop safely on Taobao and AliExpress, but the price does vary between $ 150.00 and $ 75.00.
 However, to me the originals are completely worth it with them being such iconic shoes!
 They only decision I have left to make, after purchasing these shoes, is whether I'm going to lacquer the wood or not.